Image: Screening of Drive-In at the SCF launch, photo by Anna Lucas.

 Applying to the SCF Awards

-The deadline for applications is midday, Monday 9th December.
+***The deadline for applications has been extended to midday, Monday 6th January 2020.***

 Applicants can only apply to one award strand in any given year.